dwyl/PWA-Liveview/README.md

 ## Add WebAssembly

-A WASM file is just a static asset even if its a calculator.
+A WASM module is  a static asset so it will be cached when called.
-Since it will be cached, it can be called and Javascript can run it.
+Javascript can run it.
 Let's check!

 ## Demo with auto-spaning map with geolocalisation